mcgarrah/mcgarrah.github.io/_posts/2024-10-14-java-jnlp-webui.md

 [![procurve image](/assets/images/procurve-webui-install-017.png "procurve image"){:width="45%" height="45%" style="display:block; margin-left:auto; margin-right:auto"}](/assets/images/procurve-webui-install-017.png){:target="_blank"}

-This is the installed but not configured Java at this point.
+This is now installed but not a fully configured useful Java at this point.

-TODO: Fix below note with reason for 64-bit fails...

-**Note**: In my testing, using the 64-bit versions did not work for various reasons ~~~I could not resolve~~~ something about MD5 signed Java deployments.
+**Note**: In my testing, using the 64-bit versions did not work for something related to MD5 signed Java deployments.
 Use the 32-bit configuration and versions to reproduce my results.

 ## Configure Software

-You should have two installed PortableApps: CommonFiles/Java and Firefox.
+You should have two installed PortableApps: `CommonFiles/Java` and `Firefox`.
 The next two sections will describe what we are doing to each and then a detailed set of steps for each.

 ---